This page was last updated on 20 September, 2021.

 Detailed Tourist Information

-From midnight on 20 December, the government of Belarus will introduce additional exit controls at its land borders.
-No one can leave Belarus by a land border unless they have a valid exemption as set out by the Council of Ministers.
+No one can currently leave Belarus by a land border unless they have a valid exemption as set out by the Council of Ministers.
 Flights continue to operate in and out of Minsk National Airport as normal.

 All foreign arrivals, above the age of six, must have a medical certificate (PCR) showing a negative coronavirus test result, issued no later than 72 hours before entry.
 This requirement does not apply to holders of permanent or temporary residency in Belarus.